sv3ndk/kafka-to-rdbms-export-akka-demo/readme.md

 This project illustrates an approach for exporting Avro records from Kafka to a DB.

-The mechanism is agnostic of the actual Avro schema: the records are read as `GenericRecords` and the corresponding SQL `INSERT` statement is executed.
+The mechanism is agnostic of the actual Avro schema: the records are read as `GenericRecords` and the corresponding SQL `INSERT` statement is executed, mapping each avro field to a DB column.
+Nested Avro fields are simply prefixed with their parent name.

 The target DB table is assumed to already exist.